 If there’s one thing nature teaches us, it’s how to adapt.
 At the Canadian Wildlife Federation, we’re applying that lesson to our WILD Outside initiative.
-While COVID 19 currently prevents participants from gathering together in person, that hasn’t stopped our WILD Outside facilitators from adapting our programming to bring people together virtually across the country.
-We encourage interested youth age 15 to 18 to continue to register for our WILD Outside program; then join us as we connect online to learn about and plan conservation projects we can deliver once we get the green light to gather our WILD Outside participants together again.
+We are constantly monitoring the Covid-19 situation in each individual city where the WILD Outside program is hosted, adjusting and adapting programming so we’re in compliance.
+When we do get together, whether inside or outside, we remain vigilant in adhering to all the proper protocols required to keep our WILD Outside staff and participants safe.
+Those youth who have joined the WILD Outside program continue to experience incredible outdoor adventures and experiences while actively participating in our community project planning and execution.
+We encourage interested youth age 15 to 18 to continue to register for our WILD Outside program.
 Nature has never needed young, idealistic allies more than it does right now, so be sure to register for a WILD Outside program near you!
+WILD Outside is calling!
 Let’s start planning for a brighter future for wildlife together.

 WILD Outside is a national conservation-based youth leadership program designed for youth ages 15 to 18.
 By participating in this immersive program, young Canadians will experience opportunities for personal growth while developing and encouraging their own “conservation ethic.”
 Learning from CWF facilitators alongside their peers, youth who join the WILD Outside program will connect with other local participants in the planning and delivery of community-based conservation action projects in their own community.